Nicotine Patch for Mild Cognitive Impairment

 The trial requires that any medications you are taking must be stable for at least 4 weeks before joining, and certain medications like memantine and cholinesterase inhibitors must be stable for 12 weeks.
 Some medications, like centrally acting anti-cholinergic drugs, are not allowed.

-What data supports the effectiveness of the nicotine patch treatment for mild cognitive impairment?
+What evidence suggests that the nicotine transdermal patch could be an effective treatment for mild cognitive impairment?

 Paul Aisen, MD